Knguyen-dev/cs-notes/programming/languages/ASM/RISCV/4_load_store.md

 ```
 The struct will typically be 8 bytes instead of 5 because of padding.
 The compiler may add 3 byte sof padding so that `b` starts at an address divisible by 4.
 You can override this, but generally that's not recommended as it'll cause memory to be misaligned, which can lead to suboptimal performance or even crashes.

-TLDR: Always aling your data naturally in memory according to its size.
+TLDR: Always align your data naturally in memory according to its size.

 ## Addressing Modes
 An addressing mode is how the CPU calculates a memory address of an operand in an instruction.
 For example: